Clan MacLellan

 The Clan MacLellan is a Scottish clan of the Scottish Lowlands.
-The clan does not currently have a chief therefore it is considered an Armigerous clan.
+As the clan does not currently have a chief it is considered an Armigerous clan.

 History

 Origins

 The name MacLellan is derived from Mac-a-ghille-dhiolan which means son of the bastard, and appears originally in the 1273 charter for Sweetheart Abbey as McGillolane.
-The leadership of the clan can be traced back to Cane McGillolane, a knight in the service of John Balliol in the later thirteenth century.
+The leadership of the clan can be traced back to Cane McGillolane, a knight in the service of John Balliol in the later 13th century.
 Cane was the son of Thomas of Galloway, who was the illegitimate son of Alan of Galloway.
-Cane's son, Donald Mac Cane (The Lord Donald) resided on Threave Island until he was removed by Robert the Bruce who replaced him with the new Lord of Galloway, the Black Douglas, igniting a feud that lasted for well over a century.
+Cane's son, Donald Mac Cane (The Lord Donald) resided on Threave Island until he was removed by Edward Bruce who then replaced him as the Lord of Galloway.
+Eventually the Black Douglas, was made Lord of Galloway igniting a feud with MacLellans that lasted for well over a century.
 Threave Island was a residence for the prior Lords of Galloway, including Fergus and Cane's grandfather, Alan.
 Donald's son, Gillebertus MacLelan Galvediensis was Captain of Clenconnan and was Bishop of Sodor and Man.
 Lord Gilbert's brother was Cuthbert of Galloway.

 Wars of Scottish Independence

 During the Wars of Scottish Independence, McGillolanes backed their cousin John Balliol.
 In 1305, Patrick M'Lolan was recorded capturing Dumfries Castle from The Bruce.
 After Balliol was deposed at the hands of Edward I, MacLellans still opposed Bruce, helping to re-capture Dumfries Castle following the murder of the rival claimant Sir John Comyn.
 With Balliol ascended to the throne of Scotland, M'Lolanes could take their rightful place as Lords of Galloway.
-Under Bruce, that title would fall to Douglas.
+Under Robert the Bruce, that title would fall first to his brother Edward Bruce and eventually to the Black Douglas.